 A well-researched Byron Case Wikipedia article is now active, focused mainly on his writing and publication history.

-On the 20th anniversary of Anastasia's death, KCTV5 interviews supporter Ben Thomas about the case and how supporters are urging Governor Eric Greitens to get involved and pardon Byron.
+On the 20th anniversary of Anastasia's death, KCTV 5 interviews supporter Ben Thomas about the case and how others are urging Gov. Eric Greitens to get involved and pardon Byron.

 Renowned forensic linguist, Dr. Robert A. Leonard of Hofstra University, has an article published in the Hofstra Law Review entitled Forensic Linguistics: Applying the Science of Linguistics to Issues of the Law.
 Three pages of this article are devoted to Byron's case.

 Governor Jay Nixon's last day in office passes with a deafening silence as he leaves all pending clemency petitions open and unanswered to roll over to the next administration.
 Byron's is one of them.

 The third episode of MTV's new investigative series, Unlocking The Truth, begins its in-depth look at the circumstances surrounding Anastasia WitbolsFueugen's death.